$q$-Witt vectors and $q$-Hodge complexes: q -de Rham Witt complexes in the smooth case

 from \cref{par:RelativeComparisonMaps} can be defined using only a $\delta$-$A$-algebra structure on $\widehat{R}_p$.
 These comparison maps for all $p\mid N$ induce a morphism between the pullback squares from \cref{lem:qWittBeauvilleLaszloSquare,lem:OtherBeauvilleLaszloSquare} and hence a morphism

 even though there's usually no $\Lambda$-$A$-algebra structure on $R$.
-It's straightforward to check that $c_{m,\square}$ doesn't depend on the choice of $N$.\footnote{We could have chosen $m=N$, but allowing an arbitrary $N$ divisible by $m$ makes the compatibility of $c_{m,\square}$ for varying $m$ more apparent.} Furthermore, it's easy to see that $c_{m,\square}$ lands in $\H^0_{R/A,\square}(m)$.
+Furthermore, it's easy to see that $c_{m,\square}$ lands in $\H^0_{R/A,\square}(m)$.
 Indeed, we can write the free $R\qpower/(q^m-1)$-module $\qHodge_{R/A,\square}^1$ as a similar pullback as in \cref{lem:OtherBeauvilleLaszloSquare} and then it suffices to check that we get $0$ in each factor.
 For the bottom factors this is trivial, since the differentials of $\qHodge_{R/A,\square}^*$ vanish modulo $q-1$.
 So it remains to show that the composition

 vanishes, or in other words, that map $c_{p^{\alpha_p}/A}$ lands in $\H^0((\qHodge_{R/A,\square}^*)_p^\complete/(q^{p^{\alpha_p}}-1))$ for all $p\mid N$.
 But thanks to \cref{par:FrobeniusDecompositions} and \cref{par:FrobeniusDecompositionsII}, we can determine that cohomology group.
 If $v=(v_1,\dotsc,v_n)$ is a multi-index and $e$ is defined as in \cref{lem:qHatgeAdditive}, then the $v$\textsuperscript{th} component of our desired $\H^0$ is given by